dsc-courses/dsc106-2025-wi/projects/project3peer.md

 - Interaction Techniques.
 Do the supported interaction techniques enable more effective discovery of interesting trends, patterns or outliers?
 Do they engage the viewer in a process of meaningful exploration or learning?
 Are the interactions well-implemented, without notable performance issues or usability problems?
 - Design Quality.
 Assess the overall design quality in terms of organization and presentation.
 Are elements appropriately titled or labeled?
 Is there appropriate spacing, layout, legible type, and other forms of design styling?
 Is it clear where to begin viewing/interacting with the design?
 Is the overall display confusing or cluttered?
 How successful is the prototype in meeting the intended goals?

 For each of the concerns listed above – visual encodings, interaction techniques, and overall design quality – we recommend using the ["I like / I wish / What if?"][link] format.
 Be sure to share positive feedback on effective aspects, critical (but respectful!) feedback on what might be improved, and more wild (even half-baked) ideas a team might explore in subsequent design iterations.
-Each peer review should contain at least a dozen such comments (average of 4 comments for each section (I Like/I wish/What if?)), often much more!
+Your peer review for each of your 3 submissions should contain at least a dozen such comments (a minimum of 4 comments for each section (I Like/I wish/What if?)), often much more!

 [link]: https://github.com/dsc-courses/dsc106-wi24/raw/gh-pages/resources/reading/I-Like-I-Wish-What-If.pdf